Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: System Model and Problem Formulation

-\subsection{Compound Channel Model}
+\subsubsection{Compound Channel Model}

-After establishing the mathematical formulation of the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ and combiner $\mathbf{W}_{\mathrm{EM}}$, our focus now shifts to developing the compound channel model for the CRA array by extending the single-CRA model given in \eqref{eq:single CRA Heff} in Section II-A. The compound channel model encompasses three key components: The virtual angular domain channel $\overline{\mathbf{H}}_{\mathrm{A}}$, spatial domain channel $\overline{\mathbf{H}}_{\mathrm{S}}$, and depolarization channel $\bm{\overline{\Phi}}$ along with a polarization rotation matrix $\overline{\mathbf{Q}}$.
-Due to space limitations, we primarily present the detailed formulation for the Bobs in the follows, while the models for the Eves, target and clutters are analogous and thus summarized in a simplified manner in TABLE I and TABLE II.
+Based on the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ and combiner $\mathbf{W}_{\mathrm{EM}}$, we construct a compound channel model for the CRA array by extending the single-CRA formulation in \eqref{eq:single CRA Heff}.
+The proposed model jointly captures three essential components: The virtual angular channel, spatial propagation channel, and depolarization effects with polarization rotation.
+In the following, we explicitly derive these components and the compound channel by taking the communication user as an example.
+The corresponding formulations for the radar target and clutter follow analogously.